Theoretical Foundations of Conformal Prediction

 The predictive model $\hf$ in the first step of Algorithm~\ref{alg:split-cp-preview-residual} can be any function that is based only on $(X_1, Y_1),\dots,(X_{n/2}, Y_{n/2})$.
 For example, it might be a linear model fitted via least-squares regression.
 The final set is an interval centered at the model's prediction, $\hf(X_{n+1})\pm \hat{q}$.
-How should we interpret this choice of $\hat{q}$?
-Observe $\hat q$ is chosen such that the intervals $[\hf(X_i) - \hat{q}, \hf(X_i) + \hat{q}]$ contain the response variable $Y_i$ for approximately a $(1-\alpha)$ fraction of the points $i=n/2+1,\dots,n$ (i.e., the data points that were not used for training the model $\hf$).
+To interpret this choice of $\hat{q}$, we observe $\hat q$ is chosen such that the intervals $[\hf(X_i) - \hat{q}, \hf(X_i) + \hat{q}]$ contain the response variable $Y_i$ for approximately a $(1-\alpha)$ fraction of the points $i=n/2+1,\dots,n$ (i.e., the data points that were not used for training the model $\hf$).

-If the data points are independent and identically distributed (i.i.d.), then no matter what predictive model $\hf$ was used, the prediction set above satisfies marginal coverage: \begin{theorem}[Split conformal coverage guarantee, special case] Suppose $(X_1,Y_1),\dots,(X_{n+1},Y_{n+1})$ are i.i.d., and let $\cC(X_{n+1})$ be the output of Algorithm~\ref{alg:split-cp-preview-residual}.
+If the data points are independent and identically distributed (i.i.d.), then for any choice of the predictive model $\hf$, the prediction set above satisfies marginal coverage: \begin{theorem}[Split conformal coverage guarantee, special case] Suppose $(X_1,Y_1),\dots,(X_{n+1},Y_{n+1})$ are i.i.d., and let $\cC(X_{n+1})$ be the output of Algorithm~\ref{alg:split-cp-preview-residual}.
 Then the marginal coverage property~\eqref{eq:marg_coverage} holds. \end{theorem} In other words, if the data points are drawn i.i.d.\ from any distribution, then split conformal prediction offers marginal coverage---even if the fitted model $\hf$ is an extremely poor fit to the data, and even if the sample size $n$ is small.
-In fact the i.i.d.\ assumption is sufficient here, it is stronger than necessary---a weaker property known as exchangeability, which will be introduced in Chapter~\ref{chapter:exchangeability}, is the fundamental property required for conformal prediction.
+In fact, while the i.i.d.\ assumption is sufficient here, it is stronger than necessary---a weaker property known as exchangeability, which will be introduced in Chapter~\ref{chapter:exchangeability}, is the fundamental property required for conformal prediction.